Fortune Theatre: History

+Waterlcolour perspective of the preliminary design by Schaufelberg.
+Details differ slightly from the building as constructed.

 The site was acquired by author, playwright and impresario Laurence Cowen, and had previously been the location of the old Albion Tavern, a public house that was frequented by Georgian and Victorian actors.
 The theatre is situated next to Crown Court Church, and dwarfed by the Theatre Royal, Drury Lane on the opposite side of the road.

 Cowen commissioned architect Ernest Schaufelberg to design the theatre in an Italianate style.
 Constructed from 1922 to 1924, it was the first theatre to be built in London after the end of the First World War.
 One of the first buildings in London to experiment with concrete, its façade is principally made of bush hammered concrete, with brick piers supporting the roof.
 Since the demolition of the original Wembley Stadium, the theatre is now the oldest remaining public building designed wholly using concrete as a textured and exposed façade.
 The theatre's famous figurine, Terpsichore (perched high above the entrance) was sculpted by M. H. Crichton of the Bromsgrove Guild, a noted company of artisans from Worcestershire.
 The theatre is entered through bronze double doors, and internally there is a foyer of grey and red marble, with a beaten copper ticket booth.

 With 432 seats in the auditorium, it is believed to be the second smallest West End theatre.
 It was refurbished in 1960, and Grade II listed by English Heritage in May 1994.

 Productions

 The theatre opened, as the Fortune Thriller Theatre, on 8 August 1924, with Sinners by Lawrence Cowen.
 During the Second World War, the theatre hosted performances by ENSA, entertainers drawn from the armed forces.
 Since the war, the theatre has been a receiving house, with actors such as Dame Judi Dench, Dirk Bogarde and Maureen Lipman appearing.
-The Fortune also hosted shows from Flanders and Swann and Beyond the Fringe.
-Nunsense played at the theatre in 1987.